MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/index.md

 Go to **File > New > Project** in Visual Studio and choose one of the **Cross-Platform > Blank App (Xamarin.Forms)** templates to get started.

 Older Xamarin.Forms solutions, or those created on macOS, will not have all the Windows projects listed above (but they need to be manually added).
-If the Windows platform you wish to target isn't already in your solution, vist the [setup instructions](installation/index.md) to add the desired Windows project type/s.
+If the Windows platform you wish to target isn't already in your solution, visit the [setup instructions](installation/index.md) to add the desired Windows project type/s.

 ## Samples